Tue Sep 30 2014 - The Starches Are Covered

 I never thought of canning pinto beans.
 Brilliant.
 Nice potato harvest!

-Cheryl (Legacy)
+cheryl (Legacy)

 You hit the potato jackpot - the wonders of seed to table.
 I need more info on those pinto beans...
 Side note - you do realize pinto beans come already canned (in cans even) at the grocery?